ajalt/clikt/docs/pages/commands.md

 ## Customizing Contexts {#customcontext}

+{% include apidoc.html pkg="core" class="context" text="Contexts" %}
-`Context`s have a number of properties that can be customized, and which are inherited by child commands.
-You can change these properties with the `context` builder fucntion, which can be called in an `init` block, or on a command instance.
+have a number of properties that can be customized, and which are inherited by child commands.
+You can change these properties with the {% include apidoc.html pkg="core" fun="context" %} builder function, which can be called in an `init` block, or on a command instance.

 For example, you can change the default help message for the `--help` option.
 These definitions are equivalent: